How to find the motivation to study

 Your study spot needs to be somewhere comfortable, where you can sit for prolonged hours without getting distracted.

 You may find it best to study in a place that is naturally quiet, such as a library.
-Victoria University has seven libraries across its campuses.
+VU has seven libraries across its campuses.
 Check the opening hours calendar to find a time that works for you.

 It could be helpful to mix up your study locations.
 Try studying in a cafe, or if the weather is nice, at a park.
 You may also like to work in one of VU’s student lounges.

 If you prefer to study at home, make sure you create a space that is clean and organised.
-Make it your designated study space, so when you settle in, you know you’re there to get work done.
+Then, make it your designated study space, so when you settle in, you know you’re there to get work done.

 Scheduling in study is helpful in this way – it’s time you have specifically designated to spend on a particular pursuit.